 Can I federate an ArcGIS Server site with a portal of a different version?

 The elements of your ArcGIS Enterprise base deployment, including the hosting server, must all be at the same version as your portal.
 All ArcGIS GeoEvent Server sites, GeoAnalytics Server sites, and ArcGIS Image Server raster analytics sites must also match the portal's version.

-However, you can federate some ArcGIS Server sites at version 10.5 or later with a portal of a more recent version.
+However, you can federate some ArcGIS Server sites with a portal of a more recent version.
 This applies to additional ArcGIS GIS Server sites beyond the hosting server and to any ArcGIS Image Server not designated for raster analytics.

 An ArcGIS Server site cannot be federated with a portal from an earlier version than its own.

 Can I connect to ArcGIS Server from ArcGIS Pro?